Quotes to Get You Into the Creative Mood

-Born in Spain Pablo Picasso (1881-1973) was a multi-talented painter, sculptor, print maker, ceramicist, stage designer, poet and playwright.
-Whew, that’s a creative individual!
+Born in Spain Pablo Picasso (1881-1973) was a multi-talented artist.
+The creative hats he wore included painter, sculptor, print maker, ceramicist, stage designer, poet and playwright.

 American actor, singer, dancer, musician, and comedian Danny Kaye (1911-1987) is another individual with a wide array of talents.
-He is so great in White Christmas with Bing Crosby, Rosemary Clooney, and Vera-Ellen!
+He gives a great performance in White Christmas with Bing Crosby, Rosemary Clooney, and Vera-Ellen!

 My hope is these quotes will inspire you to create with passion–in whatever form you choose.
 Creativity feeds the soul of the artist and anyone fortunate enough to witness the final result.
 We must continue to create with the hope of healing our souls and those of our brothers and sisters.

 If you need even more inspiration check out my eBook 50 Quotes to Inspire Your Creative Passion.